badsyntax/richardwillis.co/README.md

 Adjust the hostnames to point to the VM:

 ```
-echo "192.168.50.4 richardwillis.co.local staging.richardwillis.co.local" | sudo tee --append /etc/hosts
+echo "192.168.50.4 richardwillis.co.local staging.richardwillis.co.local dev.richardwillis.co.local" | sudo tee --append /etc/hosts
 ```

+* Navigate to http://dev.richardwillis.co.local/ to view the application in dev mode.
-* Navigate to http://staging.richardwillis.co.local/ to view the application in dev mode.
+* Navigate to http://staging.richardwillis.co.local/ to view the application in staging mode.
-* Navigate to http://richardwillis.co.local to view the application in prod mode.
+* Navigate to http://richardwillis.co.local/ to view the application in prod mode.

 If you run `vagrant halt && vagrant up` then you'll need to manually restart supervisor.